WilliamJudge94/crystal_simulation/docs/crystal.rst

 Goal of Descriptions Below
 ==========================

-To create a Gold nano-particle with an edge/screw defect with a Burger's Vector of [-110].
-Relax this simulated crystal in LAMMPS.
-Re-orient the crystal so PYNX can simulated the (111) reflection.
+This tutorial specifically illustrates the steps to create a Gold (FCC) nano-particle with an edge/screw defect with a Burger's Vector of [-110].
+The crystal is then relaxed using LAMMPS to a lowest energy state.
+To the simulate a desired Bragg coherent diffraction pattern we then reorient the crystal so the crystaollographic axes lie along the coordinate system of the computational space.
+PYNX is then used to simulate the (111) reflection.

+Step 1: Create oriented unit cell based on desired defect.
+Step 2: Expand the unit cell to fill out a volume.
+Step 3: Shift the volume to be centered at the origin of the coordinate system Step 4: Insert a defect.
+Step 5: Relax the structure with LAMMPS.
+Step 6: Reorient the crystal unit cell edges to lie along coordinate axes.
+Step 7: Simulate a Bragg coherent diffraction pattern.

 Making Crystal Unit Cell - For Edge Defect
 ===========================================

 This procedure makes a single unit cell to be replicated along a User defined axis.
 To be carried out in a terminal.
+The reason the unit cell is oriented along the specific axes is to facilitate adding a defect with a given Burger's vector later in this tutorial.
+If one is not planning to add a defect to the crystal the orientation can be along the coordinate axes [100] [010] [001] and the step to reorient the crystal along these axes at the end can be skipped.

-Better documentation can be found https://atomsk.univ-lille.fr/tutorial_Al_edge.php .
+Detailed documentation for the primary tool used here can be found at https://atomsk.univ-lille.fr/tutorial_Al_edge.php .

 .. code:: bash